cl1ck/es7knockout/README.md

 - [BrowserSync](http://browsersync.io) for live reloading and a static server
 - [SC5 Styleguide](http://styleguide.sc5.io/) for generating nice styleguides using KSS notation
 - Testing with Karma, Mocha, Sinon & Chai
-- Linting for all source files
+- Linting and codestyle for all source files
 - Image optimization
 - Error notifications in Notification Center